alexnederlof/todo-starter/README.md

 yarn watch-debug
 ```

+## Google OAuth

+Not setup to use refresh tokens because that [requires the client secret](https://developers.google.com/identity/protocols/OAuth2WebServer#exchange-authorization-code) which shouldn't be exposed on the web site.
+It's simpler to log out the user when the access token expires (what we're doing) instead of handling refresh requests on the server.

 ## Code generation

 Repo uses [graphql-code-generator](https://graphql-code-generator.com/).
 Client React components for GraphQL queries and mutations are automatically generated via the [typescript-react-apollo plugin](https://graphql-code-generator.com/docs/plugins/typescript-react-apollo#usage) from the `*.graphql` files.
 Server relies on type generation via the [typescript plugin](https://graphql-code-generator.com/docs/plugins/typescript).
 This code is automattically generated when running `yarn watch` for client and server.
 It lives in the `/src/generated` folder in both `/client` and `/server`.